jdc-cunningham/baka-vida/DEVLOG.md

 - I put in the money I made for the day
 - knows what I should have made for the day

+### 08/13/2024

+12:30 PM

+I have been struggling with motivation to write code for myself

+This is one of the most recent things I've been working on

+Haven't worked on a hardware project in a bit

+I just feel occupied with the feeling of dread lately or working since I work everyday

+Trying to apply to jobs but low hopes

+Clock is ticking on my debts

+I'm going to force myself to write this code, I got some sleep and my caffeine

+Going to add local data store with sqlite

+I don't want my "weekend" to feel wasted

 ### 08/07/2024

 12:51 PM